KaTeX/KaTeX/README.md

 </body>
 ```

-See [Auto-render Extension](https://khan.github.io/KaTeX/docs/autorender.html) for more detail.
+See [Auto-render Extension](https://khan.github.io/KaTeX/docs/autorender.html) for more details.

 #### Server side rendering or rendering to a string